niccolosottile/nlp-sentiment-analysis/readme.md

+# Sentiment Analysis NLP Pipeline

-A Sentiment Analysis NLP pipeline built on a dataset of 4000 movie reviews.
-Includes Naive Bayes Classifier, SGD Logistic Regression, SVM, and BERT models.
+This project presents a Sentiment Analysis pipeline built on a dataset of 4000 movie reviews.
+It encompasses a variety of models including a Naive Bayes Classifier, SGD Logistic Regression, SVM, and BERT.

-Below is an overview of the file structure and the purpose of each file:
+## File Structure Overview

+- **`entire_pipeline.ipynb`**:
-entire_pipeline.ipynb: This Jupyter notebook contains the complete pipeline for evaluating various models (excluding BERT).
-It also includes the process for hyperparameter optimization of the SVM model using grid search.
+  - This Jupyter notebook encapsulates the complete pipeline for evaluating various models, excluding BERT.
+  - It includes the process for hyperparameter optimization of the SVM model using grid search.

+- **`bert.ipynb`**:
-bert.ipynb: Dedicated to the BERT model, this notebook implements the pipeline using both the base uncased and cased versions of BERT.
+  - Focused on the BERT model, this notebook employs both the base uncased and cased versions of BERT for the analysis.

+- **`read_and_preprocess.py`**:
-read_and_preprocess.py: A Python script responsible for reading .txt files, assigning labels based on extracted ratings from file names, and applying various preprocessing steps.
-These steps may include the removal of stopwords and punctuation, as well as the application of stemming and lemmatization techniques.
+  - A Python script for reading `.txt` files and assigning labels based on extracted ratings from filenames.
+  - It implements preprocessing steps such as the removal of stopwords and punctuation, and the application of stemming and lemmatization techniques.

+- **`tfidf.py`**:
-tfidf.py: Contains a custom implementation of the Term Frequency-Inverse Document Frequency (TF-IDF) algorithm.
+  - Features a custom implementation of the Term Frequency-Inverse Document Frequency (TF-IDF) algorithm.

+- **`naive_bayes.py`**:
-naive_bayes.py: Contains a custom implementation of the Naive Bayes Classifier.
+  - Contains a custom implementation of the Naive Bayes Classifier.